Jacobson-CompSysBio/MENTOR/README.md

     -heatmaps </path/to/heatmap.txt/>
 ```

-To customize a dendrogram using a mentor `dissimilarity-matrix.tsv`:
+To customize a dendrogram using a `dissimilarity-matrix.tsv`:

 ```sh
 mentor \